-This one is a bit controversial but I do believe that it’s worth applying for the formula samples even if you plan on breastfeeding.
+This one is a bit strange but I do believe that it’s worth applying for the formula samples even if you plan on breastfeeding.

 Firstly, there are often extra freebies with the samples such as diaper bags, change pads and bottles.